Chidubemkingsley/idols100x-NFT/README.md

 ## Special Thanks

 * Tanks to [Aptos Hack Chinese](https://twitter.com/aptoscnofficial/status/1785040852273844290) for the opportunity to participate in the hackathon and get a Participation Award.
-* Thanks to [Aptos JP](https://x.com/aptos_japan/status/1788010715976184012) and [Akindo](https://x.com/akindo_io/status/1789148117193154923) for the grant of the 5th Wave of the @Aptos WaveHack program
+* Thanks to [Aptos JP](https://x.com/aptos_japan/status/1788010715976184012) and [Akindo](https://x.com/akindo_io/status/1789148117193154923) for the grant of the 5th Wave of the @Aptos WaveHack program.

 ## Keep looking for us

 Follow our on [X](https://x.com/idols100x).

 ## What's next for

 Continue to build this game!